Multimedia Artist

 Artistic statement

-I see art as a component of daily life and I see art processes as opportunities to open-up to doubt, to dialogue, to self-consciousness, to playfulness.
+Art is an element of everyday life for me, and I see artistic processes as opportunities to open up to doubt, to dialogue and to self-awareness.

 Bio